A multimodal system that uses augmented reality to improve football coaching and communication of gameplay strategies.

 opportunities in AR sports training

-From our field observation and competitive analysis, sports training is a potential use case for AR since it’s crucial for the interactions to be immersive without being disruptive to or disconnected from the real world.
+From our field observation and competitive analysis, we identified sports training as a potential use case for AR since it’s crucial for the interactions to be immersive without being disruptive to or disconnected from the real world.
 Moreover, HoloLens’ capabilities to track movement and recognize gestures are suitable for enhancing the physical activity experience.

 A multimodal application suite for sports strategy communication and simulation using Augmented Reality and Over-the-Air deployment.
 The coach will be using a tablet, while the athlete will be using a HoloLens.